Eduardo Caba

-Eduardo Caba (1890 in Potosi, Bolivia – 1953 in La Paz, Bolivia) was a Bolivian nationalist composer, a pianist and a music professor.
+Eduardo Caba (1890–1953) was a Bolivian nationalist composer, a pianist and a music professor.
 He spent the most part of his professional life in Buenos Aires and his last ten years in La Paz.

 Biography

 His parents were "Dr. Gregorio Caba, a distinguished Bolivian doctor, and Adelina Balsalia, an Italian lady of high culture and with a fine musical spirit".
 According to Salas and Pauletto (1938), Eduardo Caba's mother was his first music teacher.

 In 1926, he moved to Buenos Aires and completed his higher studies in harmony.
 There he attended the classes of the Argentinean composer Felipe Boero.
 In 1927, he obtained a scholarship by the Bolivian government allowing him to improve his skills in Madrid where he was the alumnus of Joaquín Turina and of Pérez Casas.
 However, the Bolivian government withdrew its commitment and Caba was forced to give up his studies.
 Shortly later, Caba returned to Buenos Aires and integrated into Argentinean society, where he made good friends.
 His reputation grew, and his works were played at the Teatro Colón.
 In 1942, Caba moved from Buenos Aires to his home country after being appointed director of the National Conservatory of Music of La Paz.
 He also lived for two years in Montevideo with his family.

 From the outset of his career Caba won the praise of the renowned Spanish musicologist Adolfo Salazar, as Salas and Pauletto underscores, citing Salazar's comments in his book Música y músicos de hoy (1928) as well as his articles in the Spanish journal El Sol.

 His compositions were interpreted at the La Revue musicale in Paris by the pianist Ricardo Viñes, one of the most active promoters of Caba's works, and the French composer and founder of the Revue, Henry Prunières, considered Caba as one of the most important representatives of values in Latin America.
 Ninon Vallin, the French soprano who often stayed in Buenos Aires and was present at twenty seasons of the Teatro Colón, has also interpreted Caba's works.
 Other promoters of the music of Caba include Beatriz Balzi and Mariana Alandia.